ImperialCollegeLondon/RSEBlog/docs/posts/design_patterns.md

 objects and their properties as well as functions that interact with data, at a conceptual level.
 This is much like an architect creating a blueprint before the actual construction of the building begins.
 One of the tools available to us for this purpose is the `Unified Modeling Language (UML)`.
-More specifically, UML is a standardised modeling language to specify, visualise, construct, and document the components of software systems.
+More specifically, UML is a standardised modelling language to specify, visualise, construct, and document the components of software systems.
 While it is not a programming language per se, it serves software developers and software architects plan and design their software.